My friends see me as an expert in the world of pugs, so one recently asked, “Can pugs eat bananas?”

 Other DIY Banana Dog Treats For Pugs

 One of the best things about feeding bananas to pugs is that because they’re non-toxic, they make a good base ingredient for dog treats.
 Any low-sugar, the banana-based vegan recipe would be fine for feeding your pug.

 However, if you want to be safer, there are plenty of dog-friendly recipes.

 Here are some of the favorites that I like making for my pug:

 Frozen banana and pumpkin treats

-I find these treats are great for feeding to my pug on hot days because they taste great and keep him cool!
+These treats are great for feeding my pug on hot days because they taste great and keep him cool!
 What’s more, it’s a really simple recipe that anyone can make.

 However, as with any dog treat, try not to feed your pug too many.
 These still have some sugar, and the fruit and vegetables can still lead to an upset stomach.
 I’d recommend not feeding your pug more than 2 of these treats a day.

 - One ripe banana